 If you answer yes then you might be right where you need to be.

-It’s always going to be easier to continue to sit as a spectator Sunday after Sunday.
-It’s easier to consume material that is produced for you.
+It is always going to be easier to continue to sit as a spectator Sunday after Sunday.
+It is easier to consume material that is produced for you.
 It feels safer, comfortable, normal, and you don’t have to step out where there is a possibility to fail.
-The traditional church makes it so effortless – all you have to do is show up.
+The traditional church makes it so effortless—all you have to do is show up.
 But radical house church is like going to a gym.
 You are going to have to put some effort into it to see any results.
+There will be MANY mornings or evenings when you don’t want to go.
 However, the payoffs could be huge!

 There’s no guarantee that you will come to experience a deeper Christian life in a radical house church.
 No one can promise you that the journey will pay off in the long term either.
 But, it is equally possible that you will find yourself in a setting, where I and many others like me do, where you feel more at home with your brothers and sisters in faith, are better enabled to let the Spirit flow out of you, and are experiencing a greater tangibility of Jesus among the meeting.